San Francisco Locations

 Out front of the Legion of Honor museum has some beautiful architecture that makes for an excellent backdrop.
 You can even see the Golden Gate (though small).
 Parking can be tough, but usually manageable.
 Plus, it's a 10 minute drive from Sutro Baths!
 It does close at 5pm though, so it's better in fall/winter during after the time change.

-Fort Funston, located near Lake Merced, is one of the least busy locations on the list.
+Fort Funston, located near Lake Merced in South SF, is one of the least busy locations on the list.
 With beautiful coastal lookouts, grassy/sandy areas with lots of foliage on top, and a beautiful beach down some (unfortunately steep) stairs.
 Plus, there's always a lot of people walking their dogs and paragliding in the area, which is pretty cool to see.

 Parking is never a problem here.

 Bernal Heights is a grassy hill that overlooks the city.
 This location is great on overcast days or right around sunset.
 It does require a little bit of hiking on dirt trails, but there is a swing.
 It stays pretty busy, but if you want to get pictures on the swing, we can make it happen!

 Gray Whale Cove State Beach

 Gray Whale Cove State Beach is a beautiful beach in Pacifica.
 Located along the highway, it normally isn't too busy, minus the occasional bonfire party.
 It has beautiful backdrops, rock formations, and a fun staircase that is really pretty around sunset.
 The tide does get pretty high during sunset, and these aren't the kind of calm waves you really want to be splashing around in, but it is a super beautiful beach.

 Located just South of Gray Whale Cove & Devil's Slide, this is a gorgeous beach off the side of Highway 1!